Interioamar/Snowflake_DataShare_Snapshot/README.md

 streaming the updated data from datashare using delete,insert and update DML operations)

-**Why this case study:**
+**Challenges in Snowflake:**

 -   Snowflake does not allow to do zero copy cloning on datashare objects and is read only.

--   Data snapshot can not be acheived on inbound datashare objects
+-   Data snapshot can not be acheived directly  on inbound datashare objects

 -   Data streaming to get the updated data from inbound datashare into snapshot database is not allowed